phil-opp/blog_os/blog/content/edition-3/posts/01-minimal-kernel/index.md

   "panic-strategy": "abort",
   ```

   This setting specifies that the target doesn't support [stack unwinding] on panic, so instead the program should abort directly.
 This has the same effect as the `panic = "abort"` option in our Cargo.toml, so we can remove it from there.
-(Note that in contrast to the Cargo.toml option, this target option also applies when we recompile the `core` library later in this post.
-So be sure to add this option, even if you prefer to keep the Cargo.toml option.)

   [stack unwinding]: https://www.bogotobogo.com/cplusplus/stackunwinding.php